 You will work closely with the region's two health centres, including pivotal stakeholders, addiction teams and clinical advisors, to ensure services are inplace in line with regional priorities and the Ministry of Health and Social Services (MSSS) Action Plan.
 In addition, you will ensure that all services are adapted to the culture and cultural realities of Nunavik.

-- Work closely with the managers involved to provide a support and advisory role for dependency mandates;
+- Work closely with the managers involved to provide a support and advisory role for addiction mandates;

 - Support the writing of procedures, processes and policies in relation to the addictions program;

 - Supporting the evolution of clinical services and programs;

 - Participate in the development of the tools necessary for the smooth running of processes;

 - Work with public health teams to develop prevention and promotion programs for substance use;